oddbird/oddleventy/content/blog/2025/logical-shorthand.md

 - A [Github issue](https://github.com/w3c/csswg-drafts/issues/1282)
   has been open since 2017,
   to discuss the problem
-- In 2021, Elika Etimad and Jen Simmons and I proposed [a multi-step path forward](https://github.com/w3c/csswg-drafts/issues/1282#issuecomment-952428897), to progressively move towards logical properties as a simple default in CSS
+- In 2021, Elika Etimad, Jen Simmons, and I proposed [a multi-step path forward](https://github.com/w3c/csswg-drafts/issues/1282#issuecomment-952428897), to progressively move towards logical properties as a simple default in CSS